muhhx/Vanilla-Ecommerce-Frontend/README.md

 - Let's connect on LinkedIn: <https://www.linkedin.com/in/muhhx/>
 - Send me an email: muriloue@gmail.com

-The idea of the app was to build a place to share and curate my clothing interests from different brands and collections, so I came to the conclusion that there was no better way than creating a fully functional ecommerce so I could show them off 😅.
+The idea of the app was to build a place to share and curate my clothing interests from different brands and collections, so I came to the conclusion that there was no better way than to create a fully functional e-commerce application 😅.

-The App includes Authentication, Payment methods, Theme switcher, and a variety of other functionalities that enhance the user experience, integrating it to third-party services like AWS and Stripe.
+The project includes Authentication, Payment methods, a Theme switcher, and various other functionalities that enhance the user experience, integrating it into third-party services like AWS and Stripe.

-I also put a lot of time and efford on the admin page, creating a intuitive and easy administration panel to manage our products, categories, collections, and the whole website tbh.
+I've also put a lot of time and effort into the admin page, creating an intuitive and straightforward administration panel to manage our products, categories, collections, and the whole website tbh.

 ## Built with (client)
 - [Typescript](https://www.typescriptlang.org/) | More transparency and control over the code